AdobeDocs/workfront.en/help/quicksilver/wf-api/general/event-subs-api.md

   >[!NOTE]
   >
-  >If your user is already utilizing Workfront’s API, your user should already have an apiKey.
+  >If your user is already utilizing Workfront's API, your user should already have an apiKey.
 You can retrieve the apiKey via the following HTTP request:

 **Request URL:**